How do I send text messages to clients?

 Click on your phone number to open its properties.

-To see incoming text messages from clients inside Check Cherry, you need to configure a messaging webhook on your Twilio phone number.
-This tells Twilio to forward incoming messages to your Check Cherry account.
+To see incoming replies from clients inside Check Cherry, configure a messaging webhook on your Twilio phone number.
+In your Twilio phone number settings:

-• For the URL, enter https://yourcompanyurl.checkcherry.com/webhooks/twilio/message_received (replace "yourcompanyurl" with your actual Check Cherry subdomain).
+• Set the URL to https://yourcompanyurl.checkcherry.com/webhooks/twilio/message_received — replace yourcompanyurl with your actual Check Cherry subdomain.

 • Set the method to HTTP POST.

-If you are already using other software to handle incoming SMS messages on this phone number, adding the Check Cherry webhook will override that configuration.
+If another platform is already handling incoming SMS on this phone number, adding the Check Cherry webhook will override that configuration.

 A2P 10DLC registration (required for US numbers)

-If you send text messages to US phone numbers, carriers require you to register for A2P 10DLC (Application-to-Person 10-Digit Long Code).
+If you send text messages to US phone numbers using Twilio, carriers require you to register for A2P 10DLC (Application-to-Person 10-Digit Long Code).
 Without this registration, your messages will not be delivered.

 Prepare your business information